Skip to main content

 • August 29, 2019

 "I have had IBS my whole life.
-I would take Imodium in my twenties before any outing and while it controlled diarrhea it made me nauseous, jittery and constipated.
-So I avoided dinners out, dreaded all away from the home festivities, much to my active families shagrin.
-Then my Dr. prescribed welchol around 40 years old I am 49 now.
+I would take Imodium in my twenties before any outing, and while it controlled diarrhea, it made me nauseous, jittery, and constipated.
+So I avoided dinners out, dreaded all away-from-home festivities, much to my active family's chagrin.
+Then my doctor prescribed Welchol around 40 years old, I am 49 now.
 Up to six a day as needed.
 Seemed like a lot.
 I started with 2.
-Now I only take one before meals out and start a couple of days ahead of time if I will be traveling (on the road food UGH!)
-I have a life now, still watch my main triggers though, nothings fail proof.
+Now I only take one before meals out and start a couple of days ahead of time if I will be traveling (on the road food, UGH!).
+I have a life now, still watch my main triggers though, nothing's failproof.
 Just have to experiment with it to see what works for you.
 But I thank God for the day I got my life back.
 My family does too!
-Very expensive when I didn’t have insurance so I bought it 7 to 10 pills at time."
+Very expensive when I didn’t have insurance, so I bought it 7 to 10 pills at a time."

 10 / 10